baselhn-cmd/mysportblog-pp4/README.md

 | Sign Out | User can sign out | Sign out successfully and asked to confirm | User could sign out once they confirmed that was their intention. **PASS**|

 ## Bugs

+During the deployment process, I encountered several bugs that needed to be addressed to ensure the site's usability and accessibility.

+- Background Color Issue
+Initially, the deployed site's header and footer were not displaying the correct background color, making the text difficult to read.
+I resolved this issue by altering the CSS, implementing a color via Bootstrap, and collecting the static files again.

+- Contrast Errors
+While testing the site, I discovered contrast errors that were not apparent during the development process.
+A Wave report highlighted these issues, and I addressed them by changing the color scheme of the site to be more readable and inclusive.

+- Wave